Real-Projects-Digitalization/ss22-team-5-ss23/README.md

 # TransitTrail

 Hello there and welcome to Digital Mavericks.
 With our new innovative app, TransitTrail, we offer a simple solution for refugees to navigate Munich and the rural area with ease.
 Our app provides specific language option, ticket guidance, and behavior guidelines to ensure a smooth travel experience.
-Digital Mavericks is a young start-up that emerged after participating in a student competition organized by Hochschule München and the Bavarian Red Cross.
+We are a young start-up that emerged after participating in a student competition organized by Hochschule München and the Bavarian Red Cross.
 Our mission is to support refugees in navigating through Munich and rural areas effortlessly.
-The TransitTrail app offers comprehensive guidance on purchasing the right tickets and behaving appropriately in public transportation, making it an invaluable resource
+The TransitTrail app offers comprehensive navigation and guidance on purchasing the right tickets and behaving appropriately in public transportation.
+For refugees, TransitTrail offers a comprehensive all-in-one solution for public transportation.
+Instead of relying on multiple apps or sources for different aspects of their journey, TransitTrail provides everything they need in a single, user-friendly platform.
+How it works?
+Our storyboard will introduce our work to you.

 ## The Story